-6 Senator Blumenthal: Do you think there ought to be an7 independent space force, as has been proposed?

-8 General Lyons: Senator, we have heard the direction 9 of the President.
-I know that the Secretary has asked the 10 deputy to form a group to look at that.
-I know whatever 11 they work to move in that direction will include 12 congressional involvement to be able to stand up another 13 service.

-14 Senator Blumenthal: What would be the factors that 15 would argue in favor of it from your standpoint?

-16 General Lyons: Sir, not having grown up in that 17 community or looked at it thoroughly, I would be probably a 18 little bit unfair to comment on that.

-19 Senator Blumenthal: Let me ask you about a separate 20 area, climate change, which affects the movement of goods 21 and people all around the world under your command.
-How 22 significant is climate change as a factor to be considered 23 by this nation in planning our future in terms of the 24 mobility enterprise?

-25 General Lyons: Senator, in terms of the mobility
+- 1 think about global communications, there is a significant - 2 reliance on that.
+We have got to look at redundancies, as - 3 well as position, navigation, and timing and other - 4 capabilities that are linked to space at a higher - 5 classification level. - 6 Senator Blumenthal: Do you think there ought to be an - 7 independent space force, as has been proposed? - 8 General Lyons: Senator, we have heard the direction - 9 of the President.
+I know that the Secretary has asked the - 10 deputy to form a group to look at that.
+I know whatever - 11 they work to move in that direction will include - 12 congressional involvement to be able to stand up another - 13 service. - 14 Senator Blumenthal: What would be the factors that - 15 would argue in favor of it from your standpoint? - General Lyons: Sir, not having grown up in that - 17 community or looked at it thoroughly, I would be probably a - 18 little bit unfair to comment on that. - 19 Senator Blumenthal: Let me ask you about a separate - 20 area, climate change, which affects the movement of goods - 21 and people all around the world under your command.
+How - 22 significant is climate change as a factor to be considered - 23 by this nation in planning our future in terms of the - 24 mobility enterprise? - 25 General Lyons: Senator, in terms of the mobility

-enterprise, I would not say that it is something that we are integrating into our war planning efforts per se, but I think, as you allude, there are potential scenarios where underlying climate change could cause a great deal of famine and stress in a population that could result in conflict in a region or across the globe.
-So it is a consideration from that perspective.

-8 Senator Blumenthal: And in terms of rising sea levels that you would encounter both in this country and elsewhere 9 10 that the United States has facilities, will it be a potential threat or at least a factor to be considered?
-11 12 General Lyons: Senator, I would have to go back and 13 do some study, some scientific work to see the rate of rise 14 and over time what that would look like.
-And I would have 15 to come back to you on that one, sir.

-16 Senator Blumenthal: Do you not think it is an

-17 appropriate issue to be considered?

-18 General Lyons: Senator, I do.
-In my current position 19 and in my previous position, it is not something that I the facilities and in fact availability of the kind of assistance that my colleagues have alluded to.

-20 have looked at the science on.
-And so it would be somewhat 21 unfair for me to comment on that.

-22 Senator Blumenthal: I understand.
-Well, very 23 respectfully, if you could look at it.
-I do not mean to 24 add to the work that you have to do, but I think it is a 25 factor that should be considered in terms of the ports and
+- 1 enterprise, I would not say that it is something that we - 2 are integrating into our war planning efforts per se, but I - 3 think, as you allude, there are potential scenarios where - 4 underlying climate change could cause a great deal of - 5 famine and stress in a population that could result in - 6 conflict in a region or across the globe.
+So it is a - 7 consideration from that perspective. - 8 Senator Blumenthal: And in terms of rising sea levels - 9 that you would encounter both in this country and elsewhere - 10 that the United States has facilities, will it be a - 11 potential threat or at least a factor to be considered? - 12 General Lyons: Senator, I would have to go back and - 13 do some study, some scientific work to see the rate of rise - 14 and over time what that would look like.
+And I would have - 15 to come back to you on that one, sir. - 16 Senator Blumenthal: Do you not think it is an - 17 appropriate issue to be considered? - 18 General Lyons: Senator, I do.
+In my current position - 19 and in my previous position, it is not something that I - 20 have looked at the science on.
+And so it would be somewhat - 21 unfair for me to comment on that. - 22 Senator Blumenthal: I understand.
+Well, very - 23 respectfully, if you could look at it.
+I do not mean to - 24 add to the work that you have to do, but I think it is a - 25 factor that should be considered in terms of the ports and